 On June 28, 1942, Willie Johnson took a cab to Kingsbury Run.
 Upon exiting the cab he proceeded to dump a trunk under a bridge and the contents of a satchel he was carrying were thrown into a nearby bush.

 A young girl had seen Willie Johnson dispose of the trunk under the bridge.
-Although the Cleveland Torso Murders had seemingly come to an end several years earlier such acts still drew attention and set alarm bells ringing and so the young girl alerted the police.
+Although the Cleveland Torso Murderer had seemingly ended his killing spree several years earlier such acts still drew attention and set alarm bells ringing and so the young girl alerted the police.

 Before the police could arrive three young black boys came across the trunk and decided to take a look inside.
 To the young trio’s horror, they saw it contained a female torso.
 In the nearby bushes, a head and arms were soon discovered (her legs would be found at Johnson’s home a couple of weeks later).
 Investigators were able to identify the victim as Margaret Frances Wilson, a 19-year-old prostitute.